Szumapman/PyAssist/README.md

 3. Install dependencies:

-To install the package from the source code, type `pip install .` in the console or `pip install -e .` in the folder where setup.py is located
+To install the package from the source code, type `pip install -e .` in the folder where setup.py is located

 ## Running the application